How to Become a Concierge Doctor

-You’re tired of worrying you might be missing something when you rush through 30-40 patients a day.
-You’re tired of trying to provide amazing care to an overloaded, 3,000 patient panel.
+- You’re tired of worrying you might be missing something when you rush through 20+ patients a day.

-You love being a doctor, but not like this.
+You love being a primary care doctor, but not like this.
 This is not how you envisioned practicing medicine.

 You believe concierge medicine might be the answer for you.
 You understand the benefits of becoming a concierge doctor.
 You've read a little bit about the myths of becoming a concierge doctor.
-But you don’t know how to switch.
+But you don’t know how to actually become a concierge doctor.